dobecad/mal-rs/README.md

 }
 ```

-You can check out the [examples](./examples/) directory to see usage examples.
+You can check out the [examples](./examples/) directory to see additional usage examples.

 ## License